apachecn/pytorch-doc-zh/docs/1.0/distributions.md

 rsample(sample_shape=torch.Size([]))
 ```

 Generates a sample_shape shaped reparameterized sample or sample_shape shaped batch of reparameterized samples if the distribution parameters are batched.
-Samples first from base distribution and applies &lt;cite&gt;transform()&lt;/cite&gt; for every transform in the list.
+Samples first from base distribution and applies `transform()` for every transform in the list.

 ```py
 sample(sample_shape=torch.Size([]))
 ```

 Generates a sample_shape shaped sample or sample_shape shaped batch of samples if the distribution parameters are batched.
-Samples first from base distribution and applies &lt;cite&gt;transform()&lt;/cite&gt; for every transform in the list.
+Samples first from base distribution and applies `transform()` for every transform in the list.

 ```py
 support